Peder2911/apim-openapi-corruption-reprex/README.md

 ```

 To reproduce this issue, apply the Terraform module in this repository.
 The resulting APIM resource will emit a bad OpenAPI specification when queried in the developer portal.
+The input can be found in [this file](./openapi.yaml), and the resulting bad specification can be found in [this file](./output.yaml).
+The output file does not validate with for example [https://editor.swagger.io](https://editor.swagger.io)

-Please continue the discussion in the Issues tab on this repository to resolve.
+Please continue the discussion in the Issues tab on this repository to resolve, or reach out to me on Teams (peder.landsverk@soprasteria.com).